-The week-long residency takes place at The Studio On The Green, in Selkirk, the Scottish Borders.
-The Studio On The Green sits in a wonderful rural location in the small town of Selkirk.
-Founded in 1989 by Jenna Agate and Trevor Timms and is a custom-built dance studio with sprung hard wood floor and natural light.
+Applications are now open for a week-long Dream Time residency at The Studio On The Green, Selkirk, in the beautiful Scottish Borders.
+Founded in 1989 by Jenna Agate and Trevor Timms, the Studio is a custom-built dance space with sprung hard wood floor and natural light

-Open Studio Showing: Artists in residence would be encouraged to offer an informal showing or talk at the end of the residency, as part of the aim of the project is to develop an audience for dance and an interest in contemporary performance practice in the Scottish Borders
+The artist in residence will also hold an open class during the week, which will be free (to) and open to local dancers, and at the end of the residency, an open showing to the local community in order to continue to develop an audience for dance and to encourage an interest in contemporary performance practice in the Scottish Borders.